 Rise of the Machine

 Robert Lepage’s innovative staging of opera’s ultimate epic, Wagner’s four-installment Der Ring des Nibelungen, is one of the most ambitious productions ever conceived for the operatic stage.
-In spring 2019, the Ring returns to the Met for the first time since the 2012–13 season, and the company has spent almost a year working to update and improve the staging’s complex machinery and technology to make sure the revival goes smoothly and the production continues to dazzle audiences.
+In spring 2019, the Ring took the Met stage for the first time since the 2012–13 season, and in anticipation of its triumphant return, the company spent almost a year working to update and improve the staging’s complex machinery and technology.
 By Jay Goodwin

 For any revival, the Met production department’s goal is to faithfully re-create the director’s original vision, repairing and updating scenery, machinery, lighting, and other elements as necessary.
 With Robert Lepage’s groundbreaking production of the Ring, however, that mission was a bit more complicated than usual.